smoothtom/numeral-system-converter/README.md

 * Binary to octal conversion -> in progress
 * Octal to binary conversion

+* a setup function which navigate through this programm

 ## About
 * This programm is written in C